zcabbub/tokenomics/game_theory/market simulation.md

 	- HOW?
 - observe what data versions are still alive after X steps
 - observe where the buyers with the most money end up being?
+- check the ripple effect in non-zero sum game -> multiply prediction